 - If approved, your status will be updated to either PROBATION for one semester or in certain circumstances an ACADEMIC PLAN for up to three semesters.

-- If denied, your status will remain SUSPENSION.
+- If denied, your status will remain WITHDRAWN.

 For additional information regarding Satisfactory Academic Progress view SAP policy on web.

 Verification is a process in which the Financial Aid office is required to compare the information provided on the FAFSA with information reported on your (your spouse's if married, or parent's if dependent) federal tax information/W-2's and Urbana's internal verification forms.
 You can be selected for the verification process by the government or through an internal selection process.